 One reason this is a challenge is that there are many options for a given application security control that a security or engineering leader may want to implement.
 For example, when it comes to application security testing, there are automated vulnerability scanners, security consultants, bug bounties, and crowdsourced penetration testing (pentesting).

-Although security consultants are involved for both Pentesting as a Service (PtaaS) and traditional pentesting, each option has unique associated penetration testing costs and benefits.
+Although security consultants are involved for both Pentest as a Service (PtaaS) and traditional pentesting, each option has unique associated penetration testing costs and benefits.
 Return on Investment (ROI) factors to consider include:

 Staff time spent on vulnerability triage